spacetelescope/webbpsf/docs/jwst.rst

 These are based on the nominal design properties as provided by the NIRCam team, not on any specific measurements of the as-built masks.

-webbpsf won't prevent users from simulating configuration using a coronagraph image mask without the Lyot stop, but that's not something that can be done for real with NIRCam.
+WebbPSF won't prevent users from simulating configuration using a coronagraph image mask without the Lyot stop, but that's not something that can be done for real with NIRCam.